danizdes/Weather-Analysis/JOURNAL.md

 I honestly want to do this to the other pages too, instead of some 1-2 sentences, actually explain the stuff.

+I changed up the "Predicted Temperatures" page to make it more cleaner